sajouh/Artificial-Neural-Network/README.md

 The following describes the features of the dataset;

-CustomerId- the unique identifier of each customer; Surname- The last name of the customer
+CustomerId- the unique identifier of each customer

+Surname- The last name of the customer

 Creditscore- rates a consumer's creditworthiness Geography- county where the customer is
 Gender- gender of the customer